 The biggest challenge with a BARF diet, however, does not consist of delivering an appropriate proportion of meat or heating up vegetable content; instead, it involves providing the right amounts of vitamins and minerals.
 If the composition of meals is incorrect, it can even lead to deficiencies or excesses in micronutrient levels.

 In particular, the wrong amounts or the wrong proportions of calcium and phosphorous represent a potential risk for dogs.
 Young animals are especially sensitive in this respect.
 If they are fed incorrectly, disruption to their bone growth and massive malformation of the musculoskeletal system can result.

-BARF not only represents a potential health risk for dogs, but also for their owners.
-Raw meat in particular is often contaminated with germs, as this Dutch study from 2016 shows.
+However, barf is not only a potential health risk for dogs, but also for their owners, since raw meat is particularly prone to being contaminated with germs, as this Dutch study from 2016 shows.
 This is also confirmed by a study recently carried out in Portugal, which shows that especially raw food is frequently contaminated, often even with multi-resistant germs.